 The students of Duluth are also served by private and charter schools in addition to GCPS.
 Notre Dame Academy, located on River Green Parkway serves over 500 students from grades 1-12.
 Notre Dame Academy recently constructed a turf football field and plans for an additional baseball field.
 Also located on River Green Parkway, the New Life Academy of Excellence, a Gwinnett County Public Schools charter school, opened in 2006 and serves almost 700 students from grades K-8.
-Finally, the Duluth Montessori School which has operated since 1984 is located on Brock Road.
-The school contains three separate structures and serves children from ages 1-15.
+Finally, and YHALE a state charter public school opened in 2021.